 How to find asbestos in the home

 By 1979, new homes no longer used asbestos in their construction, although this is not 100% absolute.
-Precautions should always be taken if building materials are suspected to contain asbestos even on those homes built after 1979.
+Precautions should always be taken and asbestos testing or an asbestos survey should be performed if building materials are suspected to contain asbestos even on those homes built after 1979.
 Suspect materials should be examined for their condition and be tested for the type of asbestos, the percentage, and whether or not it is friable (able to be crumbled by hand pressure).
-Suspect materials cannot be positively identified as asbestos containing material (ACM) by simply looking at it, although its condition can be assessed visually.
+Suspect materials cannot be positively identified as asbestos-containing material (ACM) by simply looking at it, although its condition can be assessed visually.
 A sample should be taken from the suspect material by a trained and certified professional, typically a CSST or a CAC, and must be sent to a laboratory for analysis, where the Microscopist will typically use a method called PLM (Polarized Light Microscopy) to determine the type, percentage, and whether or not it is friable (able to be crumbled/pulverized by hand pressure).
 Laboratory testing is the only reliable method to determine if you have asbestos in the home.

 Once the lab results have been completed, the CAC will thoroughly review the results with the homeowner and if needed, suggest different options to remediate the situation.
 Different options can include abatement (removal of ACM), encapsulation, or repairing/patching damaged material.

 Healthy Building Science is an environmental consulting firm which provides asbestos testing, asbestos surveys, asbestos inspections and asbestos consulting services for multi-family buildings, offices, industrial and manufacturing workplaces, hospitals and medical facilities, and single-family homes in the greater San Francisco Bay Area and all of Northern California.

 This blog was written by Abe Barocio and published by Alex Stadtner